 With a plethora of options available to you – and all of them sounding so similar – it’s natural to be confused.
-However, while there is some overlap in terms of what each type of therapy can treat, you should choose the right one so that you get the best possible outcome.
+However, while there is some overlap in terms of what each therapy can treat, you should choose the right one to ensure the best possible outcome.
 That’s why we’re here to help.
-We’ll break down the differences between physiotherapy, chiropractic and osteopathy, to help you decide which one will suit your condition best.
+We’ll break down the differences to help you decide which one will suit your condition best.

 Chiro care – Is it right for me?

 What is it?
 Chiropractic care works to align the body’s musculoskeletal structure and enables your body to heal without medication.
 Chiro treatment deals largely with the spine, and treats related problems, such as pain or dysfunctions caused by the spinal misalignments.

 How does it work?
 A chiro therapist or chiropractor will perform manual adjustments to the spinal vertebrae and related joints, and may sometimes use other techniques like massage, orthotics, and electrical stimulation.

 He or she will conduct a physical examination of the afflicted part, and apply pressure in a short, fast adjustment or manipulation, to a carefully selected spot to release that joint or muscle.